Rodolfo Landa

 Rodolfo Echeverría Álvarez, better known as Rodolfo Landa (September 24, 1926 – February 14, 2004), was a Mexican actor, lawyer, public official and trade unionist.
 He served as a leader of the National Actors Association (ANDA) and the Mexican Theater Center of ITI-UNESCO, in addition to developing a theatrical career for which he won critical and public recognition.
 He was the brother of Luis Echeverría Álvarez, president of Mexico from 1970 to 1976.

+Echeverría Álvarez also served in the Chamber of Deputies on two occasions: from 1952 to 1955, representing the Federal District's 18th electoral district, and from 1961 to 1964, representing the Federal District's 6th electoral district.